quanterall/HaskellMaterials/basics/extras/optics.md

 - `_Just`: If the target is a `Just` value, it will return `Just` the value inside of the `Just` otherwise `Nothing`

-These can be very useful for ensuring that we are only applying function in the case of `Just`, `Left` or `Right` values being present.
+These can be very useful for ensuring that we are only applying functions in the case of `Just`, `Left` or `Right` values being present.

 ### Prisms as a way of narrowing types